intel/kubernetes-intel-azure-high-availability-training/kubeflow/README.md

 the pipeline, run the following command:

 ```
+cd ..
-python3 kubeflow/src/loan_default_pipeline.py
+python3 src/intel_xgboost_daal4py_pipeline.py
 ```

-You should see a new file named `intel-xgboost-daal4py-pipeline.yaml` in your main directory.
+You should see a new file named `intel-xgboost-daal4py-pipeline.yaml` in the `kubeflow` directory.

 ### II.
 Log into the Kubeflow Central Dashboard